Learning how to write a story outline is the key to a successful writing project, and this guide will show you step-by-step how to do just that.

 - End: The end is the climax, where the problem of the story comes to a head, and the resolution.
 It is helpful to write it after the beginning, so you know where your story will end up.

 When writing these plot points, remember that you need to be flexible.
-As you write your story and develop your characters, your ending or your middle of this plot outline may change, but these are a good starting point.
+As you write your story and develop your characters, your ending or the middle of this plot outline may change, but these are a good starting point.
+At this point, you could use an outliner app.

 6. Sketch Out Some Scene Ideas